kuszewski/iris-k3s/README.md

 `Actions -> Software Distribution -> Components`
 In the Name searchbox type `kubernetes` and select the latest.

 This is a compressed file.
 Uncompress it into this directory.
+We'll call this your IKO directory in instructions below

-Replace the `values.yaml` file in the `chart/iris-operator` directory with the one in this directory.
+Replace the `values.yaml` file in the `<IKO DIRECTORY>/chart/iris-operator` directory with the one in your `iris-k3s` directory.

+`cp <IRIS-K3s>/values.yaml <IKO DIRECTORY>/chart/iris-operator`

 ### Install IKO using helm

 Finally, we can install IKO on our Kubernetes cluster.
 From the IKO directory, run:

+`cd <IKO DIRECTORY>`
 `helm install intersystems chart/iris-operator`

 Once this has completed, you can check on the status of kubernetes operator with the following command: